yakloinsteak/morris-site/dances/crossing-the-mooon.md

 At end of last chorus, use capers after galley to come back to place and face up, with raised crossed sticks.

-## Notes

-Which way do you galley on the hey?

-Ends face in, middles face out when you land the galley.
-Pass left with your partner.
-This can be described as galleying in the direction of your castle-ring foot (right for 2,4, 5,7; left for 1,3,6,8)

-In detail: start by facing your partner, then square as follows:
-1,2,7,8: Square out (i.e. facing up for 1,2 and down for 7,8) so that you land facing into the set 3,4,5,6: Square facing in so that you land facing out

-## Music
-Image of sheet music